 - Orange Glaze – Combine 6 Tbsps powdered sugar with 2 1/2 tsp orange juice and the zest of one orange.
 This one is my favorite!

 I have used several different gluten-free flour blends for this banana bread and they all worked well.
-My custom blend of sorghum, millet and brown rice flours with potato and tapioca starches is my favorite.
+My custom blend of is my favorite.
+I prefer to mix up my own blend as a cost saver.
+Store-bought gluten-free flour can be very pricy.
 See the notes in the recipe for a super simple DIY gluten-free flour blend or my blog post on gluten-free flours.

 Because the banana adds richness and moisture this recipe is dairy-free.